Neighborhood Water Resources Enhancement Grant

 City staff review applications and typically make decisions regarding grant awards by mid-May.
 All applicants will be notified by email (by regular mail if no email address is given) whether or not their projects were awarded a grant.

-We receive numerous grant applications every year, so not every qualifying project will receive a grant award.
-When reviewing grant applications, we identify proposed projects that would have the most direct benefit to enhancing water quality.
+Numerous grant applications are submitted every year, so not every qualifying project will receive a grant award.
+When reviewing applications, a key consideration is which proposed projects would have the most direct benefit to enhancing water quality.
 Well-planned, detailed projects with a high level of positive impact to water quality will be prioritized for receiving grants.

 - Project cost estimates